Two Long Island Catholic schools closing amid pandemic costs

 Two more Catholic grammar schools on Long Island — including one nearly a century old — are closing largely because of the impact of the COVID-19 pandemic, church officials said Tuesday, bringing to five the number shuttering in a year.

-Saint Thomas the Apostle School in West Hempstead and Saint Raymond School in East Rockaway will close in June, at the end of this academic year, said Sean Dolan, a spokesman for the Diocese of Rockville Centre.
+St. Thomas the Apostle School in West Hempstead and St. Raymond School in East Rockaway will close in June, at the end of this academic year, said Sean Dolan, a spokesman for the Diocese of Rockville Centre.

 The diocese shut three other grammar schools last June, and will be left running 33 others in Nassau and Suffolk counties after the latest closings.